waimea-jrainbow/200DTD-DnD-listings/docs/2-sprint-2-mvp.md

 ## Sprint Review

 Replace this text with a statement about how the sprint has moved the project forward - key success point, any things that didn't go so well, etc.

+This sprint went pretty great it has taken the project even closer to completion and allowed me to work out some kinks after testing
+A key success point was being able to test the interface and see what worked and what didn't and needed tweaking, a limitation was having to use OBS to screen record on my computer at home as i couldn't get a decent gif recorder on linux and trying to do so wasted a lot of time.

+---

+Addendum: I have now realized that i never used second and third tables in my database which means I'm not using linked tables...
+Gonna have to fix that